Avenire/ninja-maxxphelper/README.md

     - [`considerLevelZeroNPC=0`] Level 0 NPCs are ignored (they give no XP with vanilla game's formula - `npc_level * 10`);

 In addition, a failure tracker can be displayed at the position of the NPC which triggered the alert (`showTrackerOnDeathAlert=1`).

-### Future enhancements ideas
-- inverse mode for `considerG1DoubleXPGlitch` that is - warn player if they receive double XP and they don't want to

 # XP NPC Locator:
 **Usage**: press a key configured by `toggleXPNPCLocatorKey` ini option (by default `V`) to toggle rendering on and off.